On Rebirth : Binding Intervals

 4. the bardo of death : between the moment

 the first sign of death appears until the moment the heart drop splits ;

-the ground luminosity (white appearance & red increase) until the moment the appearances end ;
+luminosity of appearance begins until the moment the appearances end ;

 6. the bardo of becoming (or rebirth) :

-between the moment one regains consciousness (after black near-attainment) until the moment the womb is
+between the moment the luminosity of becoming begins until the moment the womb is

 Each interval calls for its own special teachings, all based on the notion